roobituk/Blaze/Firmware/Examples/KDS/README.md

 To download any of the KDS examples to Blaze:

-1) Install the KDS environment
+1) Install the KDS environment<br/>
-2) Import the project into KDS by selecting File -> Import -> General -> Existing Projects into Workspace
+2) Import the project into KDS by selecting File -> Import -> General -> Existing Projects into Workspace<br/>
-3) Select the folder of the project you wish to import
+3) Select the folder of the project you wish to import<br/>
-4) Ensure that the project has a "check" mark next to it on the Import window
+4) Ensure that the project has a "check" mark next to it on the Import window<br/>
-5) Click the "hammer" icon on the main toolbar to build
+5) Click the "hammer" icon on the main toolbar to build<br/>
-6) Locate the "bin" file within the project folder underneath the Debug directory (or Release if you have configured this)
+6) Locate the "bin" file within the project folder underneath the Debug directory (or Release if you have configured this)<br/>
-7) Use the Blaze Updater to load in the "bin" file
+7) Use the Blaze Updater to load in the "bin" file<br/>